 Loss Of Control

-Creating a Claim: Using the information they obtained in your investigation, your attorney creates a claim, which states any possible injuries, a request for financial compensation, and indicates if there was any possible negligence that lead to your accident.
-Multiple parties can be responsible in cases such as these, including the truck driver, the trucking company or the parts manufacturer.
+Creating a Claim: Using the information they obtained in your investigation, your attorney creates a claim that states any possible injuries and a request for financial compensation It also indicates if there was any possible negligence that led to your accident.

-Negotiations: Your attorney will most likely try to reach a financial settlement with the insurer so that the case does not have to go to court.
-A negotiation like this can go back and forth a few times, but if it isn’t settled, the case will likely go to court.
+Negotiations: Your Atlanta truck accident attorney will try to reach a financial settlement with the insurer so that the case does not have to go to court.
+A negotiation like this can go back and forth a few times, but if it isn’t settled, the case will likely go to trial.